garrandall/popular-music-data/tracks/somethin---bout--cha-latimore.md

 I feel so good every time I get close to you
 Words can't express the feelings
 That I have in my heart for you
-There's somethin' about cha, ooo baby
+There's somethin' about cha, oo baby
 There's somethin' about cha
 'I don't know what it is
-There's somethin' about cha, oooo baby
+There's somethin' about cha, oo baby
 There's somethin' about cha
 If there's anything you ever need or want
 Just tell me about it